min-seon-kim/adaptive-model-update/README.md

 ## Data Preparation

-ImageNet2012 dataset is used in the following file structure:
+Datasets are used in the following file structure:

 ```
 │adaptive-model-update/